-Advice regarding the Advice given to students at the end of the first year of the foundation phase of a continuation of studies Bachelor's programme regarding the continuation of their studies either with the programme or elsewhere.
+Advice given to students at the end of the first year of the foundation phase of a Bachelor's programme regarding the continuation of their studies either with the programme or elsewhere.
 This advice may entail a binding rejection (binding negative study advice).